 According to the Gospel of John, John the Baptist was preaching and baptizing in “Bethany, beyond the Jordan” (John 1:28).
-The site of Bethany (“Bethabara” in some ancient manuscripts) has been identified on the eastern side of the Jordan River opposite Jericho and extending 3 km (2 miles) east, up a dry riverbed called Wadi el-Kharrar.
+The site called also Bethabara, is identified on the eastern side of the Jordan River, opposite Jericho.

-Contat Us to Inquire about a Tour to the Site
+Contact Us to Inquire About a Tour to Jordan

 Points of Interest in the Area